clairton/unoapi-cloud/README.md

 `yarn start` up a single server and save session and media file in filesystem

-`yarn cloud` up a single server and save message in redis and message broker rabbitmq
+`yarn cloud` up a single server and save message in redis and message broker rabbitmq and media in s3 or compatible

-`yarn web` e `yarn worker` up a web and worker with redis and rabbitmq
+`yarn web` and `yarn worker` up a web and worker with redis, rabbitmq and s3

+`yarn web`, ⁠ `yarn broker` and ⁠ `yarn bridge` ⁠p a web and broker with redis, rabbitmq and s3, broker.
+Bridge is dedicated do functions with baileys

 ## Config Options